Resurrection of Jesus: Christ-devotion

 According to Hurtado, powerful religious experiences were an indispensable factor in the emergence of Christ-devotion.
 (Note: See also Andrew Chester (2007), Messiah and Exaltation: Jewish Messianic and Visionary Traditions and New Testament Christology, Mohr Siebeck; and Larry Huratdo (11 December 2012), Early High Christology': A Recent Assessment of Scholarly Debate".)
 Those experiences "seem to have included visions of (and/or ascents to) God's heaven, in which the glorified Christ was seen in an exalted position".
 (Note: These visions may mostly have appeared during corporate worship.
 Johan Leman contends that the communal meals provided a context in which participants entered a state of mind in which the presence of Jesus was felt.)
 Those experiences were interpreted in the framework of God's redemptive purposes, as reflected in the scriptures, in a "dynamic interaction between devout, prayerful searching for, and pondering over, scriptural texts and continuing powerful religious experiences".
 This initiated a "new devotional pattern unprecedented in Jewish monotheism", that is, the worship of Jesus next to God, giving Jesus a central place because his ministry, and its consequences, had a strong impact on his early followers.
 Revelations, including those visions, but also inspired and spontaneous utterances, and "charismatic exegesis" of the Jewish scriptures, convinced them that this devotion was commanded by God.

-Ehrman notes that both Jesus and his early followers were apocalyptic Jews, who believed in the bodily resurrection, which would start when the coming of God's Kingdom was near.
-According to Ehrman, "the disciples' belief in the resurrection was based on visionary experiences", arguing that visions usually have a strong persuasive power, but also noting that the Gospel-accounts record a tradition of doubt about the appearances of Jesus.
-Ehrman's "tentative suggestion" is that only a few followers had visions, including Peter, Paul and Mary.
-They told others about those visions, convincing most of their close associates that Jesus was raised from the dead, but not all of them.
-Eventually, these stories were retold and embellished, leading to the story that all disciples had seen the risen Jesus.
-The belief in Jesus's resurrection radically changed their perceptions, concluding from his absence that he must have been exalted to heaven, by God himself, exalting him to an unprecedented status and authority.